Azure/azure-sdk-for-cpp/README.md

 #### Other combinations

 It should be possible to create your application without a CMake project.
-For example, manually cloning Azure SDK, building libraries and finally linking them to your aplication.
+For example, manually cloning Azure SDK, building libraries and finally linking them to your application.
 However, this is considered an advanced scenario and it is not either described or maintained (The other scenarios described below are validated with CI pipelines).

 #### Getting Beta Releases in Vcpkg